hexagonc/Android-Lisp/README.md

 * Add Lisp support for ListView
 * Improve the support for __layout_weight__ for the Lisp equivalents to LinearLayout.
 Currently, the Lisp LinearLayout proxies don't properly (implementation is buggy and I haven't looked at it in months) support having a layout weight of 1, so that child Views are distributed evenly along a parent's length.
 Instead, you have to specifically set the percentage of the LinearLayout's length to allocate for each child.
 * Allow users to set ids and tags for Views created by Lisp
-* Support more layout attributes for the RelayoutLayout Lisp wrapper, https://github.com/hexagonc/Android-Lisp/blob/master/common/src/main/com/evolved/automata/android/lisp/views/RelativeLayoutViewProxy.java
+* Support more layout attributes for the RelativeLayout Lisp wrapper, https://github.com/hexagonc/Android-Lisp/blob/master/common/src/main/com/evolved/automata/android/lisp/views/RelativeLayoutViewProxy.java
 * Add a Lisp function for accessing Application resources

 ### DesktopLispTester